 The Board of Anglian Water Services Limited (the "Company") is committed to the highest standards of corporate governance.
-The AWS Corporate Governance Code 2019 ("2019 Code") is based on the 2018 UK Corporate Governance Code and incorporates Ofwat's Board leadership, transparency and governance principles which were published in January 2019 (the "Ofwat Principles").
-This Code is effective from 1 April 2019 and the first report on compliance against the 2019 Code will be published in the 2020 Annual Integrated Report ("AIR").
+Like its predecessor, the AWS Corporate Governance Code 2020 ("2020 Code") is based on the 2018 UK Corporate Governance Code and incorporates Ofwat's Board leadership, transparency and governance principles which were published in January 2019 (the "Ofwat Principles").
+This Code is effective from 1 October 2020 and the first report on compliance against it will be published in the Company's 2021 Annual Integrated Report ("AIR").
+Note that the only update from the AWS Corporate Governance Code 2019 is the revision of 2.4 to align with the Company's articles of association and Ofwat's requirements on Board composition.